Third Crusade: Aftermath

 Neither side was entirely satisfied with the results of the war.
-Though Richard's victories had deprived the Muslims of important coastal territories and re-established a viable Frankish state in The Holy Land, many Christians in the Latin West felt disappointed that he had elected not to pursue the recapture of Jerusalem.
-Likewise, many in the Islamic world felt disturbed that Saladin had failed to drive the Christians out of Syria and The Holy Land.
+Though Richard's military victories had deprived the Muslims of important coastal territories and re-established a viable Frankish state in The Holy Land, many Christians in the Latin West felt disappointed that he had elected not to pursue the recapture of Jerusalem.
+Likewise, many in the Islamic world felt disturbed that Saladin had failed to drive the Christians out of Syria and the Holy Land.
 Trade flourished, however, throughout the Near East and in port cities along the Mediterranean coastline.

 Saladin's scholar and biographer Baha al-Din recounted Saladin's distress at the successes of the Crusaders:

 "I fear to make peace, not knowing what may become of me.
 Our enemy will grow strong, now that they have retained these lands.
 They will come forth to recover the rest of their lands and you will see every one of them ensconced on his hill-top," meaning in his castle, "having announced, 'I shall stay put' and the Muslims will be ruined."
 These were his words and it came about as he said.

 Richard was arrested and imprisoned in December 1192 by Leopold V, Duke of Austria, who suspected Richard of murdering his cousin Conrad of Montferrat.
 Leopold had also been offended by Richard casting down his standard from the walls of Acre.
 He was later transferred to the custody of Henry VI, Holy Roman Emperor, and it took a ransom of one hundred and fifty thousand marks to obtain his release.
 Richard returned to England in 1194 and died of a crossbow bolt wound in 1199 at the age of 41 while suppressing a revolt in Limousin.

 In 1193, Saladin died of yellow fever.
 His heirs would quarrel over the succession and ultimately fragment his conquests.

 Henry of Champagne was killed in an accidental fall in 1197.
 Queen Isabella then married for a fourth time, to Amalric of Lusignan, who had succeeded his brother Guy, positioned as King of Cyprus.
 After their deaths in 1205, her eldest daughter Maria of Montferrat (born after her father's murder) succeeded to the throne of Jerusalem.

 Accounts of events surrounding the Third Crusade were written by the anonymous authors of the Itinerarium Peregrinorum et Gesta Regis Ricardi (a.k.a. the Itinerarium Regis Ricardi), the Old French Continuation of William of Tyre (parts of which are attributed to Ernoul), and by Ambroise, Roger of Howden, Ralph of Diceto, and Giraldus Cambrensis.